JoyeZLearning/SAR-ATR-From-Beginning-to-Present/README.md

 ![tree 20250903_01](https://github.com/user-attachments/assets/aa1f6c8f-8e3a-4ee2-90cf-8262d764c30c)
 **An evolutionary tree of SAR ATR technology from the 1990s to present, organized into four primary branches based on target types: ships, vehicles, aircraft, and other targets.
 Branch nodes represent landmark methodologies, connecting lines indicate technological inheritance and innovation, while cross-branch linkages signal the emergence of generalizable models.**

-## 🛠️ Updates
+## 🛖 **A collection of papers, datasets, benchmarks, code, and pre-trained weights for SAR ATR**
 - (09/2025) repo is released.
 - Continuously updating.
 Welcome to join!

-## **🛖 A collection of papers, datasets, benchmarks, code, and pre-trained weights for synthetic aperture radar automatic target recognition (SAR ATR).**

-Please light up the STAR⭐⭐⭐⭐⭐  to encourage more and more opensource on SAR image interpretations!🥰
+- Please light up the STAR⭐⭐⭐⭐⭐  to encourage more and more opensource on SAR image interpretations!🥰